EssentialAI/essentialai.github.io/docs/ML/Linear_regression.md

 <br/>

-## Naive approach to solve 1-D Linear Regression
+## Naive approach to minimize the error function in 1-D Linear Regression

 A naive approach towards solving the Linear Regression problem would be to derivate the loss function and equate it to zero to find the values of a and b.
 Note that we are given the data points, $\{(x_1, y_1), (x_2, y_2), (x_3, y_3),...,(x_n, y_n)\}$ and $a$, $b$ are the variables.